Brothers in Arms (album)

-Brothers in Arms is the fifth studio album by British rock band Dire Straits, released on 17 May 1985 through Vertigo Records internationally and through Warner Bros.
+Brothers in Arms is the fifth studio album by the British rock band Dire Straits, released on 17 May 1985, by Vertigo Records internationally and Warner Bros.
 Records in the United States.
+It was the first album in history to sell over one million copies in CD format.
+The album was produced by bandleader Mark Knopfler and by Neil Dorfsman, who had engineered Dire Straits' 1982 album Love over Gold and Knopfler's 1983 soundtrack album Local Hero.

-It spent a total of 14 non-consecutive weeks at number one on the UK Albums Chart (including ten consecutive weeks between 18 January and 22 March 1986), nine weeks at number one on the Billboard 200 in the United States and 34 weeks at number one on the Australian Albums Chart.
-Brothers in Arms was the first album certified ten-times platinum in the UK and is the eighth-best-selling album in UK chart history.
-It is certified nine-times platinum in the United States and is one of the world's best-selling albums, having sold more than 30 million copies worldwide.
+Brothers in Arms spent a total of 14 non-consecutive weeks at number one on the UK Albums Chart (including ten consecutive weeks between 18 January and 22 March 1986), nine weeks at number one on the Billboard 200 in the United States and 34 weeks at number one on the Australian Albums Chart.
+It was the first album to be certified ten-times platinum in the UK and is the eighth-best-selling album in UK chart history.
+It is certified nine-times platinum in the United States by the Recording Industry Association of America (RIAA) and is one of the world's best-selling albums, having sold more than 30 million copies worldwide.
+To promote the album, Dire Straits embarked on the Brothers in Arms Tour, which ran from 1985 to 1986.

 The album won a Grammy Award in 1986 for Best Engineered Album, Non-Classical and Best British Album at the 1987 Brit Awards; the 20th Anniversary reissue won another Grammy in 2006 for Best Surround Sound Album.
-Q magazine ranked Brothers in Arms number 51 on its list of the 100 Greatest British Albums Ever.
+In 2020, Rolling Stone magazine ranked Brothers in Arms number 418 on its list of the "500 Greatest Albums of All Time".
+Q magazine ranked it number 51 on its list of the "100 Greatest British Albums Ever".

+In 2025, to commemorate the 40th anniversary of the album’s original release, the album was re-released in several formats, including a five LP box set and triple CD.
+This box set included the full studio album as well as a previously unreleased full-length live concert from the band’s Municipal Auditorium, San Antonio show during the world tour.

 Recording

-Brothers in Arms was recorded from October 1984 to February 1985 at AIR Studios on the island of Montserrat, a British overseas territory in the Caribbean.
-The album was produced by songwriter Mark Knopfler and Neil Dorfsman, who had engineered Dire Straits' 1982 album Love over Gold and Knopfler's 1983 soundtrack album Local Hero.
+The initial sessions for Brothers in Arms were recorded from November 1984 to February 1985 at AIR Studios on the island of Montserrat, a British overseas territory in the Caribbean.

-Brothers in Arms was one of the first albums recorded on a Sony 24-track digital tape machine.
-The decision to move to digital recording came from Knopfler's constant striving for better sound quality.
-"One of the things that I totally respected about him," Dorfsman observed, "was his interest in technology as a means of improving his music.
-He was always willing to spend on high-quality equipment."

 Before arriving at Montserrat, Knopfler had written all the songs and rehearsed them with the band.
-The studio lineup included Knopfler (guitar), John Illsley (bass), Alan Clark (piano, Hammond B-3 organ and synthesisers) and Guy Fletcher, who was new to the band, playing a synth rig that consisted of a huge new Yamaha DX1, a couple of Roland synthesizers and a Synclavier.
-Guitarist Hal Lindes left the band early on in the sessions, and was replaced in December 1984 by Jack Sonni, a New York-based guitarist and longstanding friend of Knopfler (although Sonni's contribution to the album was minimal).
-The group's drummer Terry Williams was present at the start of the sessions, before being temporarily replaced.
+The studio lineup was Knopfler (vocals, guitar), John Illsley (bass, backing vocals), Hal Lindes (guitar), Alan Clark (piano, organ), Terry Williams (drums) and new member Guy Fletcher (synthesisers, backing vocals).
+Lindes left the band early on in the sessions, and was replaced in December 1984 by Jack Sonni, a New York guitarist and longstanding friend of Knopfler.
+(Sonni's only eventual contribution to the album was the guitar synthesiser on "The Man's Too Strong", with all the other guitar parts played by Knopfler).